robertmartin8/BinancePremiums/content/perpetuals_funding2.md

 Having put this position on, you will receive the funding rate every 8 hours.

 <span style="color: red">**Warning:**</span> the funding rate can vary significantly.
-If you put on the above trade when the funding positive, but later on the funding becomes negative, you will be _paying_ to put the position on.
-To profit in this scenario, you would have to go short spot and long the future.
+If you put on the above trade when the funding is positive, but 8h later the funding becomes negative, you will be _paying_ to put the position on.
+As a result, one may wish to look for contracts whose funding rates have been consistently high over a longer time period (e.g by looking at the 30d avg funding).